Painting

 Fernando Botero, Still Life with Guitar, 2002, Museo Botero, Bogotá, Colombia.

 There is a funny story that explains how the artist started his style.
-In 1956, while Botero was living in Mexico City, he painted a mandolin with an unusually tiny sound-hole.
+In 1956, while Botero was living in Mexico City, he painted a mandolin with an unusually tiny sound hole.
 This led to the instrument having huge proportions.
 He loved it and started to paint like this.

-2. But he doesn’t paint “chubby” people
+2. But he didn’t paint “realistic” body

 Facts Fernando Botero: Fernando Botero, Couple with Still Life, 2013, private collection.
 Artnet.